officialBidao/bidao-block-explorer/README.md

 ## What is Bidao?

-The BiDao Cryptocurrency (BID) utilizes a completely decentralized proof-of-stake Blockchain with an additional collateral backed value token which is 100% stable in value quite in contrast to forexample Bitcoin, Binance Coin or Ethereum which experiencehuge fluctuation.
+The BiDao Cryptocurrency (BID) utilizes a completely decentralized proof-of-stake Blockchain with an additional collateral backed value token which is 100% stable in value quite in contrast to forexample Bitcoin, Binance Coin or Ethereum which experience huge fluctuation.

 As Settlement Layer the BiDao system utilizes the Binance-chain.
 This means that you can also freely interact with all crypto assets that are running on Binance-chain.

-In future, BiDao will be also integrated with other Blockchains like Ethereum, Tezos, andEOS.
-This way BiDao becomes the one-stop-shop for DecentralizedFinance (Defi) applications.
+In future, BiDao will be also integrated with other Blockchains like Ethereum, Tezos, and EOS.
+This way BiDao becomes the one-stop-shop for Decentralized Finance (Defi) applications.

 ## Links